krzbar/KJVJMRKK_mvSLOUCH/README.md

 3) SimulationStudy

-    Directory contains all the output of the simulation study presented in the manuscript and scripts that allow for replication (the random number generator seeds are also provided) or running ones own simulation study, and scripts to generate graphs, and model comparison summary.
+    Directory contains all the output of the simulation study presented in the manuscript "Model Selection Performance in Phylogenetic Comparative Methods under multivariate Ornstein–Uhlenbeck Models of Trait Evolution" and scripts that allow for replication (the random number generator seeds are also provided) or running ones own simulation study, and scripts to generate graphs and model comparison summary.
 This study was done using version 2.6.2 of mvSLOUCH.
 If one reruns using mvSLOUCH >= 2.7, then one will obtain different (corrected) values of R2 and an additional R2 version.

+4) SimulationStudy_VaryingDimension

+    Directory contains all the output of the simulation study presented in the manuscript "Analytical advances alleviate model misspecification in non-Brownian multivariate comparative methods" and scripts that allow for replication (the random number generator seeds are also provided) or running ones own simulation study, and scripts to generate graphs and model comparison summary.
+This study was done using version 2.7.5 of mvSLOUCH.

-4) Ungulates
+5) Ungulates

     Directory contains files connected to the "Feeding styles and oral morphology in ungulates" analyses performed for the manuscript.